Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/signals/README.md

 }
 ```

-**Important**: The Signal extension is automatically included in Mobile Core extension by Maven.
+**Important**: The Signal extension is automatically included in the Mobile Core extension by Maven.
 When you manually install the Signal extension, ensure that you add the `signal-1.x.x.aar` library to your project.
 {% endtab %}

 {% tab title="iOS (AEP 3.x)" %}